Application and Review Processes – Stanford

 Persons wishing to apply for an appointment must submit an application through SCANCOR’s web-based submission system, according to the following deadlines.
 Please note that Danish and Finnish applicants must be affiliated with a SCANCOR member institution in those countries.
 PhD students who are later in their PhD program will be given greater consideration than those who have just started their program.

 Applicants for all quarters are advised to plan their arrivals in advance of the start of a Stanford academic quarter and not at mid-term.
+Please note that SCANCOR will favor applications that have alligned their start and end dates with the Stanford academic calendar.
 Courses, seminars, and workshops are very difficult to enter once they have begun.
+Additionally, SCANCOR leadership strives for cohort cohesiveness and will hold orientations and other important meetings at the beginning of each quarter.
 Consult the Stanford web site for the appropriate academic calendars.